Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 <img src="../docs/testing_images/testing_bug_images_error1.png"><br>
 _Bug Form Submission Error_

-I have eleborated on this issue and the short term measures I have taken to address it in the practical testing section later in this document.
+I have elaborated on this issue and the short term measures I have taken to address it in the practical testing section later in this document.

 Apart from this bug there are no other known bugs at present.